JakeSteam/blog-programming/_drafts/2024-12-15-sqlite-word-dictionary-from-wordnet.md

 I'll absolutely tweak this script a bit as I go forward and my requirements change, but it's good enough for a starting point.
 Specifically, next steps are probably:

-- Try the [WordNet 3.1](https://wordnet.princeton.edu/download/current-version) database instead of 3.0, and see if there's any noticeable differences (there's no release notes!)
+- ~~Try the [WordNet 3.1](https://wordnet.princeton.edu/download/current-version) database instead of 3.0, and see if there's any noticeable differences (there's no release notes!)~~ Tried, not much change
-- Use [an open source fork](https://github.com/globalwordnet/english-wordnet), since it has yearly updates so should be higher quality than WordNet's 2006 data.
+- ~~Use [an open source fork](https://github.com/globalwordnet/english-wordnet), since it has yearly updates so should be higher quality than WordNet's 2006 data.~~ Done!
-- Replace the current profanity library, since it takes far longer than the rest of the process, and pointlessly checks letter replacements (e.g. `h3ll0`) despite knowing my words are all lowercase letters.
+- ~~Replace the current profanity library, since it takes far longer than the rest of the process, and pointlessly checks letter replacements (e.g. `h3ll0`) despite knowing my words are all lowercase letters.~~ Done!
-  - profanity-check broken
-  - alt-profanity-check slow, and too aggressive
 - Use the word + type combo as a composite primary key on the database, and ensure querying it is as efficient as possible.